juxt/astro-website/src/pages/blog/martian.md

 What about those cross-cutting, non-functional aspects like authentication or metrics?
-Martian uses `interceptors`, just like Pedestal, to allow you to customise behaviour of the call either before the request is made, after the response is received, or both.
+Martian uses `interceptors`, just like Pedestal, to allow you to customise behavior of the call either before the request is made, after the response is received, or both.
 Let's add some timing to our requests: